cul-it/simplesamlphp/README.md

 /cert
 ---

 Identity Management now requires a certificate to encrypt the communication.
-The certificate has to be stored in the /cert directory in the simplesamlphp top directory, however this directory is excluded by .gitignore, because it contains the private key.
+The certificate is usually stored in the /cert directory in the simplesamlphp top directory, however this directory is excluded by .gitignore, because it contains the private key.
 See the [simplesamlphp documentation on the certificate](https://simplesamlphp.org/docs/stable/simplesamlphp-sp#section_1_1)

-(I’ve created a /cert directory for this purpose, and stored it on my local disk until I can find a better place for it.)
+(I’ve created a /cert directory for this purpose, and stored it in a LastPass secure note.)

 Storing private files in Pantheon:
 ---

 [Pantheon documentation](https://pantheon.io/docs/private-paths/)  "Private Path for Files” says to put files in /files/private (symlinked by sites/default/files/private) and they stay out of source code control but are distributed to other environments (test/live) by the 'Clone Files' process.

-However, the simplesamlphp /web directory needs to be web accessible.
-So, we're storing a copy of that directory from the simplesamlphp repo where we used to store the entire thing, in /code/private, as /code/private/www, then making the symlink "simplesaml" point to it.
-This /www directory & symlink will be included in the Pantheon git repo for each web site needing federated login.

-The entire body of the simplesamlphp code has to be placed in /files/private/cul-it-simplesamlphp.
-This is a manual process using [sftp or rsync as described here](https://pantheon.io/docs/rsync-and-sftp/).
+Moving files to /files/private is a manual process using [sftp or rsync as described here](https://pantheon.io/docs/rsync-and-sftp/).
+Since it's slow, we're only putting the /cert directory here: [pantheon-site-path]/files/private/cul-it-simplesaml/cert
 Once the files are on dev, they can be moved to other environments via the Pantheon Database/Files > Clone Files command.

-However, the /cert directory is not part of the cul-it/simplesamlphp repo, so that directory has to be manually added.
-(In practice, it’s easier to get a local copy of the repo, and add the /cert directory to it before the rsync.)
+The simplesamlphp /web directory needs to be web accessible, so we're placing this repo here:
+[pantheon-site-path]/code/private/cul-it-simplesamlphp
+(When you use git to download a Pantheon site, you're downloading [pantheon-site-path]/code.)

+Simplesamlphp uses composer to manage dependencies.
+Drupal 8 also uses composer, but Drupal 7 does not.
+To keep from requiring the use of composer everywhere, we include the cul-it-simplesaml/vendor directory and use the autoload.php from that.
+This may require a modification to the .gitignore that comes with Drupal.

 Customizations
 ==============